seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **ARVIRAGUS**
 Stark, as you see:
 Thus smiling, as some fly hid tickled slumber,
-Not as death’s dart, being laugh’d at; his right cheek
+Not as death's dart, being laugh'd at; his right cheek
 Reposing on a cushion.

 **GUIDERIUS**
 Why, he but sleeps:
-If he be gone, he’ll make his grave a bed;
+If he be gone, he'll make his grave a bed;
 With female fairies will his tomb be haunted,
 And worms will not come to thee.

 **ARVIRAGUS**
 With fairest flowers
 Whilst summer lasts and I live here, Fidele,
-I’ll sweeten thy sad grave: thou shalt not lack
+I'll sweeten thy sad grave: thou shalt not lack
-The flower that’s like thy face, pale primrose, nor
+The flower that's like thy face, pale primrose, nor
 The leaf of eglantine, whom not to slander,
-Out-sweeten’d not thy breath: the ruddock would,
+Out-sweeten'd not thy breath: the ruddock would,
-With charitable bill,–O bill, sore-shaming
+With charitable bill,--O bill, sore-shaming
 Those rich-left heirs that let their fathers lie
-Without a monument!–bring thee all this;
+Without a monument!--bring thee all this;
-Yea, and furr’d moss besides, when flowers are none,
+Yea, and furr'd moss besides, when flowers are none,
 To winter-ground thy corse.

 **GUIDERIUS**
 Prithee, have done;
 And do not play in wench-like words with that
 Which is so serious.
-Let’s bury him,
+Let's bury him,
 And not protract with admiration what
 Is now due debt.
 To the grave!

 **ARVIRAGUS**
-Say, where shall’s lay him?
+Say, where shall's lay him?

 **GUIDERIUS**
 By good Euriphile, our mother.

 **ARVIRAGUS**
-We’ll speak it, then.
+We'll speak it, then.

 **BELARIUS**
 Great griefs, I see, medicine the less; for
-Cloten’s quite forgot.
+Cloten's quite forgot.
 Our foe was princely
 And though you took his life, as being our foe,
 Yet bury him as a prince.

 **GUIDERIUS**
 Pray You, fetch him hither.
-Thersites’ body is as good as Ajax’,
+Thersites' body is as good as Ajax',
 When neither are alive.

 **ARVIRAGUS**
-If you’ll go fetch him,
+If you'll go fetch him,
-We’ll say our song the whilst.
+We'll say our song the whilst.
 Brother, begin.

 *Exit BELARIUS*

 *SONG*

 **GUIDERIUS**
-Fear no more the heat o’ the sun,
+Fear no more the heat o' the sun,
-Nor the furious winter’s rages;
+Nor the furious winter's rages;
 Thou thy worldly task hast done,
-Home art gone, and ta’en thy wages:
+Home art gone, and ta'en thy wages:
 Golden lads and girls all must,
 As chimney-sweepers, come to dust.

 **ARVIRAGUS**
-Fear no more the frown o’ the great;
+Fear no more the frown o' the great;
-Thou art past the tyrant’s stroke;
+Thou art past the tyrant's stroke;
 Care no more to clothe and eat;
 To thee the reed is as the oak:
 The sceptre, learning, physic, must